rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 Some sort of Secrets Management Service

-Logging of all the things
+Centralized Logging of all the things

 ---
 layout: quote
 ---
 # Part 1: Requirements - Automation

-## Minimal manual configurating, deploying, and poking
+## Minimal manual configuration, deploying, and poking

 ---
 layout: quote